The

 The Penrose-Hameroff

-psychedelics and anesthesia are the two extremes of chemical intervention.
+psychedelics and anesthesia are two extremes of chemical intervention.
+They demonstrate that consciousness varies on a quantitative scale.

 When Leary and other early researchers called psychedelics "consciousness-expanding